rahmetolmez/ntasks/README.md

 # ntasks
-A CLI task management program similar to Trello
+ntasks is a CLI task management program similar to Trello

 # Using ntasks
 Press: